Personal Immigration

 Family & Partner Visa Financial Requirement: Cash Savings

-In order to rely on cash savings, in part or in full, the minimum amount of savings you must hold is £16,000.
+In order to rely on cash savings for a partner, parent or child visa application, in part or in full, the minimum amount of savings you must hold is £16,000.

 Savings must be held by the applicant, their partner or by the couple jointly in a personal bank account or savings or investment account, provided that the funds can be accessed immediately (with or without penalty).
 You may use a combination of different personal bank accounts to meet the requirement, if savings are spread across multiple accounts.
 Please note the comments below on the particular restrictions on relying upon investment accounts.